-Claire is regularly instructed in inquests with particular experience of dealing with deaths in or on release from custody (including police and prison custody and immigration detention) and after contact.
+Claire is regularly instructed in inquests with particular experience of dealing with deaths in or on release from custody (including police and prison custody and immigration detention) and after contact with police.
 She has an excellent relationship with clients who comment favourably on her pragmatic and straightforward approach to the process.
 Claire is also instructed in a number of civil claims arising out of cases connected to inquests.

 Recent cases include:

-- Inquest for a Police force including detailed consideration of the Prisoner Escort Record forms and information communication;
+Inquest for a Police force including detailed consideration of the Prisoner Escort Record forms and information communication;

-- Inquest for GCHQ in respect of the death of one of their employees.
+Inquest for GCHQ in respect of the death of one of their employees.

 Claire’s employment experience has been particularly invaluable in cases where the (deceased) individuals were employed by state agencies.